ssjaahnavi/pynoxim-sim/README.md

 3) Matplotlib -- python module for plotting
 4) pyyaml -- python module for YAML
 5) numpy -- python module for numerical matrices and analysis.
+# Jupyter Notebook Installation for Python Platform (Check the above files).

 Run the following command to install remaining dependency.
 ```bash